elliotherriman/vscode-ink/README.md

 This extensions adds language support for inkle's ink to Visual Studio Code.

 ⚠️ The extension is under heavy development and is not available yet on the marketplace.
+It doesn't currently have any way of detecting if the current ink file is meant to be imported, leading to false positive errors for variables defined in other files.

 ## Language Features